 Once the research has been gathered, it needs to be analyzed and transformed into actionable insights.
 Creating personas (or profiles) of ideal customers provides a focused reference guide to the audience that your website needs to effectively communicate to.
 This helps when putting together the content strategy and site architecture.

-Knowing more about your site visitors means that you can deliver relevant content which engages them and makes them want to explore more of the site.
+Knowing more about your site visitors means that you can deliver relevant content that engages them and makes them want to explore more of the site.

 Task Mapping Analysis looks at the step-by-step actions that users take to achieve their goals.
 When put in the context of different personas, goals, and scenarios you are able to review the end-to-end online user journeys to ensure they are optimized to be user-friendly and efficient.
 This insight also helps to manage the user’s experience, ensuring that there are no dead ends.

 Anthony Nolan the blood cancer charity, wanted to review the experience of their online donor recruitment process.
-Some website visitors that were not eligible to become donors were being faced with an abrupt dead end during their online journey.
-With the help of a Hampshire UX agency, they reviewed and redesigned the journey to ensure that relevant, alternative options were displayed so the charity didn’t lose the enthusiasm of their eager supporters.
+Some website visitors that were not eligible to become donors were being faced with an abrupt dead-end during their online journey.
+With the help of a UX agency they reviewed and redesigned the journey to ensure that relevant, alternative options were displayed so the charity didn’t lose the enthusiasm of their eager supporters.